 If you elect not to address this part of your AHCD, be aware your agent may still be asked about donating your organs.
 Make sure your agent (medical power of attorney) knows your thoughts on organ donation so they can make an informed decision on this topic should it come to that.

 Andrew Fesler has the experience to help his clients to develop a comprehensive advance healthcare directive.
 He will spend the time to make sure you understand each part of your AHCD.
-To set that up as well as any part of your estate plan, make sure to contact the Law Offices of Andrew Fesler.
+To set that up as well as any part of your estate plan, make sure to contact the Law Office of Andrew Fesler.